Bruno Conti: International career

 Conti made his senior international debut for Italy on 11 October 1980, in a 2–0 win against Luxembourg.
 He scored his first goal for Italy in a 2–0 home win against Yugoslavia, in Turin, on 15 November 1980 during their 1982 FIFA World Cup qualifying campaign.
-Upon becoming a regular member of the Italy national side, he was often regarded as the heir of his more experienced teammate, Causio, due to their similar role and playing style.
+Upon becoming a regular member of the Italy national side, he was often regarded as the heir of his more experienced teammate, Causio, due to their similar role and playing styles.

 Conti was part of the Italy national side that won the 1982 FIFA World Cup in Spain, featuring in every match of the tournament, and scoring a goal in Italy's first round draw against Peru.
 In the final against West Germany, despite being booked after 31 minutes, he was a central figure in Italy's second goal that was scored by Marco Tardelli, and he single-handedly created Italy's third goal by breaking down the right side from the half-way line through the German defence, and crossing the ball to Alessandro Altobelli, who scored from the top of the box after 81 minutes.
 He also won a penalty for Italy during the match, which Cabrini failed to convert, however.
-The Italians won the final game 3–1 and they were awarded their third World Cup title.
+The Italians won the final game 3–1, and they were awarded their third World Cup title.
 Conti was elected to be part of the team of the tournament for his performances.
 Due to his pace, flair, creativity, influence, and technical ability, Conti was given the nickname "Mara-Zico" throughout the World Cup (a reference to the players Maradona and Zico); at the conclusion of the tournament, Pelé stated that he believed that Conti had been the best player of the tournament, and that he was one of the best players in the world.

 Conti continued to be an important member of the Italian squad throughout the 1980s, although the team failed to qualify for the 1984 European Championship.
 Conti took part with Italy at the 1986 FIFA World Cup, playing in every match; the Italians were eliminated in the round of 16.
 He retired from international football after the tournament, following manager Enzo Bearzot's departure from the national team.
 In total, he managed 5 goals in 47 appearances for Italy between 1980 and 1986.